-- Wrap it well and put in the refrigerator for about an hour.
+- Wrap it well and put it in the refrigerator for about an hour.

 - Preheat oven to 350°

-- Roll the dough out to the desired thickness about 1/4 inch, have a lot of flour at the side of your board to help you keep everything from sticking.
+- Roll the dough out to the desired thickness of about 1/4 inch, and have a lot of flour at the side of your board to help you keep everything from sticking.

 - Cut out your heart shapes or any other shape you like.

-- Place on parchment lined cookie sheet about a inch apart.
+- Place on parchment lined cookie sheet about an inch apart.

 - Put your tray with the cookies in the refrigerator for 10 to 15 min.
-Do not skip this it keeps the shape of the cookie.
+Please do not skip this it keeps the shape of the cookie.

-- Bake for 8 to 10 minutes you want them to be light brown.
+- Bake for 8 to 10 minutes if you want them to be light brown.